 Goodnotes(iPadOS, macOS, iOS)

 GoodNotes 5 is a great app for note-taking.
 It’s a must-have for anyone who likes taking notes on their Apple devices.
 Goodnotes5 supports palm rejection, you can easily write with a stylus.
-Apart from this you can type, annotate pdf and even convert handwriting into words.
+Apart from this you can type, annotate pdf and even convert handwriting into words and this tool help eliminate the need to convert a PDF file into Word.
 It also has compatibility with a wide variety of stylus, in case anyone doesn’t want to use an apple pencil.

 In this study apps for students, you can organize your notebooks in different categories and subcategories as well.
 You can use different templates or paper backgrounds for your notebook.
 It also has a good shape tool, which you can use to draw perfect share.
 There are a lot of pen options, which lets you create custom colors and line width for the stylus.
 You can also use the lasso tool to select text or even images, you can then change the color of text, resize and relocate it as well